All of Us Research Program

 Do you want to change the future of health?
 The Froedtert & MCW health network is part of the National Institutes of Health All of Us Research Program.
 It has a simple mission — speed up health research breakthroughs.
 To do this, All of Us is asking one million people to share their health information.
 Learn how you can help make a difference by joining the All of Us Research Program.

-A First-in-Human Study for the Evaluation of the Safety, Pharmacokinetics and Antitumor Activity of SAR408701 in Patients with Advanced Solid Tumors
+Bicycle-BT5528-100 Phase I/II Study of the Safety, Pharmacokinetics, and Preliminary Clinical Activity of BT5528 in Patients with Advanced Malignancies Associated with EphA2 Expression